-4.4 Supporting Architecture: Multi-Level Caches and Coherence
+4.4 Multi-Level Caches and Coherence

-The immense computational power of a modern multi-core, superscalar, and SIMD-enabled processor would be rendered useless if it could not be supplied with data at a sufficient rate.
-The parallel execution engines are voracious consumers of instructions and data, but main memory (DRAM) access is orders of magnitude slower than the processor’s clock cycle.
-This ever-widening performance gap between the CPU and main memory is known as the “memory wall,” and it represents one of the most significant bottlenecks in modern computer architecture.1 To bridge this chasm, CPUs employ a sophisticated supporting architecture built around a multi-level memory hierarchy and a protocol for maintaining data consistency across multiple cores.
+The computational power of a modern multi-core, superscalar, and SIMD-enabled processor requires a high-throughput memory system.
+Parallel execution engines require a high volume of instructions and data, but main memory (DRAM) access is orders of magnitude slower than the processor’s clock cycle.
+This performance gap between the CPU and main memory is known as the “memory wall,” and it represents a significant bottleneck in modern computer architecture.1 To address this gap, CPUs employ a supporting architecture built around a multi-level memory hierarchy and a protocol for maintaining data consistency across multiple cores.

 The Multi-Level Cache Hierarchy

 - Level 1 (L1) Cache: This is the smallest and fastest cache, located closest to the processor’s execution units.
-A typical L1 cache access has a latency of only a few clock cycles.
-To maximize bandwidth and reduce contention, the L1 cache is almost always split into two separate caches: an L1 instruction cache (L1i) and an L1 data cache (L1d).
+A typical L1 cache access has a latency of a few clock cycles.
+To maximize bandwidth and reduce contention, the L1 cache is almost always split into an L1 instruction cache (L1i) and an L1 data cache (L1d).
 In a multi-core processor, each core has its own private L1 cache.2

 - Level 3 (L3) Cache / Last-Level Cache (LLC): The L3 cache is the largest and slowest of the on-chip caches.
 It is typically a unified cache (holding both instructions and data) and is shared among all the cores on the processor die.
-The shared L3 serves two critical functions: it acts as a large, common data repository, reducing the need for costly off-chip memory accesses, and it facilitates efficient data sharing and communication between cores.2
+The shared L3 serves two functions: it acts as a large, common data repository, reducing the need for costly off-chip memory accesses, and it facilitates efficient data sharing and communication between cores.2

 The Cache Coherence Problem and the MESI Protocol